 Have your work recognised on a global stage

-In 2016-17 The Undergraduate Awards received 6,432 submissions from 299 institutions in 47 different countries.
-This is an increase from 5,514 papers from undergraduates in 244 institutions and 121 nationalities in 2015-16.
-The programme creates the opportunity for students to have their undergraduate work published, and recognised as world-leading.
+In 2017-18 The Undergraduate Awards received 4,887 submissions from 333 institutions in 46 different countries.
+The programme creates the opportunity for students to have their undergraduate work published and recognised as world-leading.
 Winners are eligible to attend a global summit in Dublin in November of each year.
+The University of Sheffield was one of the Top 10 institutions worldwide, and Top 3 in Europe for submission rates in 2018.

 Who can apply?